aanghs22/gitnetwork/README.md

 (2) Chord Diagrams
 <br> Adopted to display the flows between different regions/planning areas/subzones in Singapore
-<br> - These diagrams represent flows or connections between several entities (i.e. nodes).
+<br> * These diagrams represent flows or connections between several entities (i.e. nodes).
+<br> * Each fragment is represented by a fragment on the counterpart of the circular layout.
+<br> * Links are drawn between each of the entities.
+The size of the links correlate with the importance of flow between the entities.

  For a walkthrough on the data cleaning process, as well as the data visualisations, you may head to this [Google Colab site](https://colab.research.google.com/drive/1K0IxFhGMa3sqCJjdW5cZ8qalPF7Oy2j8?usp=sharing) to explore the data on your own without needing to clone this repository.